To Tell Or Not To Tell: Letting Caregivers Know About A Nanny Camera

 If you employ a nanny, babysitter, or au pair to care for your children, there's a good chance you have at least one nanny camera installed in your home.
 These hidden surveillance devices are an effective way for parents to monitor a caregiver's behavior around their children.
 While it's clear that a nanny cam can help ensure that your children are safe in your absence, it can be hard to decide whether to let your nanny know about the hidden camera's presence.
 Some parents opt for full disclosure, while others choose not to share this information with their nanny.
 Let's look at both sides of this complicated issue and weigh the pros and cons of each option.

 The Case for Full Disclosure

-Also, withholding information about hidden cameras can cause a serious breach of trust between you and your children's caregiver: If your nanny discovers a hidden camera, your working relationship with her is likely to be damaged, and she may even quit.
+Withholding information about hidden cameras can cause a serious breach of trust between you and your children's caregivers.
+If your nanny discovers a hidden camera, your working relationship with her is likely to be damaged, and she may even quit.

 Are There Legal Reasons to Tell?

-It can be difficult to decide whether to let your nanny know that there are hidden cameras in your home.
+It can be difficult to decide whether to let your nanny know about hidden cameras in your home.
 While there are benefits to telling your caregiver about the presence of these cameras, it may make sense to withhold this information in certain situations.
 There's no single right answer, and your decision will likely be influenced by your individual relationship with your nanny.

 Published September 23rd, 2020